 Best Value For Money

 Apartamentos Llobet Ibiza

-Here is an Ibiza map with all the 5 areas I will be going through on this post to help you visualize them:
+Here is an Ibiza map with all the 5 areas I will be going through in this post to help you visualize them:

-With the perfect blend between past and contemporary offering diverse choices of activities to do, and electric nightlife, Ibiza Town is the best place to stay if you are a first-timer.
+With the perfect blend of past and contemporary offering diverse choices of activities to do and electric nightlife, Ibiza Town is the best place to stay if you are a first-timer.